Skip to main content

 Technikmuseum raisin bombers © iStock.com, Foto: Michael Fuery

-According to the motto "touching allowed", you will find aeroplanes, sensory illusions, rotating houses and exciting experiments on the 26,500 m² area of a former factory and railway station.
-Much of it is designed to be child-friendly, easy to understand and in any case highly educational.
-All vehicle enthusiasts will have real fun here: In addition to the Douglas C-47B Skytrain sultana bomber, which hangs directly above the museum portal, you can see a saloon car of Kaiser Wilhelm II, the Tante Ju commercial aircraft, an extremely rare Rumpler Tropfenwagen and even a ship simulator for budding captains.
-In two old engine sheds you will discover historic steam locomotives and everything to do with train travel.
-Right next door, the Science Centre Spectrum awaits you with fascinating experiments with electricity, magnets or bizarre light effects.
+According to the motto "touching allowed" you will find the 26.500 m² area of a former factory and railway station, you will find aeroplanes, sensory illusions, rotating houses and exciting experiments.
+Many of them are child-friendly, easy to understand and highly educational.
+All vehicle enthusiasts will have real fun here: In addition to the Douglas C-47B Skytrain sultana bomber, which hangs directly above the museum portal, there is a saloon car from Kaiser Wilhelm II, the Auntie Ju airliner, an extremely rare Rumpler Tropfenwagen and even a ship simulator for aspiring captains.
+In two old engine sheds, you can discover historic steam locomotives and everything to do with train travel.
+Right next door, the Science Centre Spectrum awaits you with fascinating experiments involving electricity, magnets and bizarre light effects.

 Ausstellung "Alles über Anne" im Anne Frank Zentrum Berlin